-Ray Offenheiser is the William J. Pulte Director of the Pulte Institute for Global Development and Keough School Distinguished Professor of the Practice.
+Ray Offenheiser is the William J. Pulte Director of the Pulte Institute for Global Development and Keough School Professor of the Practice.
 He serves on the advisory board of the Kellogg Institute for International Studies.
-His areas of expertise and research interests include poverty alleviation, human rights, US foreign policy, and international development.
+His areas of expertise and research interests include poverty alleviation, inequality, human rights, US foreign policy, and international development.

 Offenheiser served as president of Oxfam America for more than 20 years before coming to Notre Dame in 2017.
 During his tenure, the relief and development agency grew more than eightfold and increased its influence on issues of international development, human rights, and humanitarianism.